scaldi/scaldi-website/learn.md

 {% endhighlight %}

 {% include ext.html type="info" title="Explicit binding type" %}
-Please make sure to always provide the type of the binding explicitly (except when you are providing the default value).
+Please make sure to always provide the type of the binding explicitly (except when you are also providing the default value).
 Unfortunately compiler can't correctly infer it in most cases.
 But don't worry - the application will not compile if you forgot to specify the type you want to inject.
 {% include cend.html %}